nim-works/nimskull/readme.md

 <details>
 <summary class="blue">Can I help somehow?</summary>
-Presently we're very interested in people contributing than to growing our community; so if you would like to contribute, a good start is to help the ["language spec as tests" effort which is being led by @haxscramper](https://github.com/nim-works/nimskull/issues/10).
-If you're willing to drive deeper into the compiler then see the [nkError refactor to make the compiler approachable](https://github.com/nim-works/nimskull/projects) project.
+Presently we're very interested in people contributing than to growing our community; so if you would like to contribute, a good start is to help the <a href="https://github.com/nim-works/nimskull/issues/10">"language spec as tests" effort which is being led by @haxscramper</a>.
+If you're willing to drive deeper into the compiler then see the <a href="https://github.com/nim-works/nimskull/projects">"nkError refactor to make the compiler approachable"</a> project.
 </details>

 <details>